ppy/osu-wiki/news/2024/2024-05-28-the-followpoint-yesmydarknesss-the-master-of-osu-catch.md

 >
 > After that, I focus on the hard patterns of the map and replay those parts over and over.
 If a map feels easy to full combo or play except for one difficult pattern or part, then that part is your weakness.
 In rhythm games, if you're a picky eater, you won't survive.
 >
 > Finally, the way to practice in osu!catch (hurray).
-In this game mode there is special a tech called '[pixel dash](/wiki/Gameplay/Edge_dash)', where you have to catch the edge of one fruit in order to reach the edge of the next fruit.
+In this game mode there is special a tech called "[pixel dash](/wiki/Gameplay/Edge_dash)", where you have to catch the edge of one fruit in order to reach the edge of the next fruit.
 You have to control your catcher really accurately during these patterns.
 >
 > So, sometimes it's better to play easy maps, but catch the fruits with the edge of the catcher.
 I sometimes practice by catching all patterns with the right end, left end, or both ends of the catcher.
 This helps you get comfortable with the technique, making your movements smoother and improving your timing in osu!catch.

-*What is your favorite osu!catch score you’ve set?*
+*What is your favorite osu!catch score you've set?*

 > Hmmm, there are too many scores to decide.
 My favorite catch score is probably [Chroma - I [AI] +HR](https://osu.ppy.sh/scores/1956565686)?
 My other scores can be replaced by other pro players, who play better than me, but I still can't understand how I did CS 5.3 with HR.